 Special Issues: None Significance: The establishment and ongoing functioning of the Multicultural Task Force have been incorporated in the State Plan to identify and address any issues relevant to persons in minority groups in providing quality community mental health services and to improve the cultural awareness and sensitivity of staff working in the mental health system.
 The Day of Diversity coordinated by the Multicultural Task Force includes participation by local agencies, family members and community members in the CMHCs' regional areas.
+Funding: State funds Cultural Competency Plan Objective: To develop a committee to guide the implementation of the Cultural Competency Plan to ensure that culturally competent services are provided to individual receiving services.
+Population: Adults with Serious Mental Illness Criterion: Comprehensive, community-based mental health system Brief Name: Implementation Cultural Competency Workgroup Indicator: Meeting/activity by the Cultural Competency Workgroup Measure: The development of the committee and number of meetings Source(s) of Information: Minutes of the workgroup meetings Special Issues: None Significance: The function of the workgroup is to guide the implementation of the Cultural Competency Plan.

-Funding: State funds Local Provider Cultural Competence Assessment In FY 2001, the Multicultural Task Force initiated planning for use of a cultural competence assessment instrument at the local level, with introductory information being provided to CMHCs regarding the potential piloting of such an assessment.
+Funding: State Funds Local Provider Cultural Competence Assessment In FY 2001, the Multicultural Task Force initiated planning for use of a cultural competence assessment instrument at the local level, with introductory information being provided to CMHCs regarding the potential piloting of such an assessment.
 The long-range goal of this initiative is to provide local service providers with more specific information for use in planning to address needs identified through the assessment.
-Since 2002, a cultural competence assessment recommended by the task force has been implemented by community mental health regions 1, 3, 4, 6,7, 8, 11,14 and 15.
+Since 2002, a cultural competence assessment recommended by the task force has been implemented by community mental health regions 1, 2, 3, 4, 6, 7, 8, 11, 14 and 15.
 Following these assessments, DMH staff has continued to offer and/or provide follow-up consultation to local providers in developing recommendations for action steps based on assessment results.
 The long-range goal of this initiative is to provide local service providers with more specific information for use in planning to address needs identified through the assessment.
 DMH staff have continued to offer and/or provide follow-up consultation to local providers in developing recommendations based on assessment results.
-As of May 2009, Region 11 had received their cultural competency local assessment results and technical assistance (on May 8, 2009).
-The Co-Chair of the Multicultural Task Force had also scheduled a meeting to discuss the assessment with Region 2 CMHC.
+By August 2010, Region 2 completed the local cultural competency assessment; results will be discussed with the regional center staff by September 30, 2010.
 Objective: To expand the cultural competency assessment pilot project to include selected regions in the northern part of the state and additional areas in the central region.
 Population: Adults with Serious Mental Illness Criterion: Comprehensive, community-based mental health system Brief Name: Cultural competency pilot project expansion Indicator: To make available the opportunity for additional community mental health centers/providers to participate in the local cultural competency assessment project.
 Measure: The number of community mental health centers/providers that participate in the local cultural competency assessment project.